liangyy113/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.canterbury.ac.nz/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include migration and mobility; educational mobility; international education; gender and feminism.

 # Interests to show in About widget
 interests: